kasra-co/watchput/readme.md

 ## Usage

 1. Set everything up: `sls dash deploy`.
 This will create an S3 bucket and a Lambda function subscribed to its createObject events.
-It's cheap, but not free.
+It's probably free, but it might cost a buck or two per month.
+Shutdown and cleanup is trivial anyway.
-1. `cd` into `lambdas/watchput` and `sls function logs -t` to watch the Lambda function.
+1. In another terminal, `cd` into `lambdas/watchput` and `sls function logs -t` to watch the Lambda function.
 1. Invoke the function remotely: `sls function run -d`.
-Within a few seconds, a log entry for should appear, containing the data in `lambdas/watchput/s-event.json`.
+Within a few seconds, a log entry should appear, containing the data in `lambdas/watchput/s-event.json`.
 1. Trigger an S3 event by uploading a file, such as this readme: `aws s3 cp ./readme.md  s3://serverless-s3-watcher-dev-reports/archive/readme.md`.
 You should see an S3 event array in the logs.
 1. Clean up: `sls project remove`.
 This should delete all assets that you might have been billed for.